When trading in the stock market we should not only look at whether the market is trending or consolidating but we should also deal with volatility.

 Traders can enter a buy trade when the prices break from the upper band and they can enter a short position when the prices break from the lower band.

-You can also read 20 technical indicators you can trust while stock trading in 2021
+You can also read 20 technical indicators you can trust while stock trading

 4. Average True Range (ATR):